 Is there a perfect pH for Soap?

-During soap making demonstrations, we sometimes receive questions about the pH of soap.
+During soap making demonstrations, we sometimes receive questions about the pH level in soap.
 The majority of handcrafted soaps have a pH between 8 and 9, slightly alkaline.
 The only brand proven to have a neutral pH of 7 is Dove.
 This is done by forcibly lowering the pH by re-batching the soap and removing the naturally occurring and beneficial glycerin.
 This in turn, results in a product that is drying to the skin.
 Glycerin and the moisturization it provides are far more valuable to the skin than incurring a 1-2 point change in pH.
 So is pH in Soap Important?

 Natural soap, handcrafted from scratch (not melt & pour) contains no chemical additives like the commercial brands.
 The pH of handcrafted soap should not be ignored however.
 We do not want soap that is overly acidic or alkaline.
 Good manufacturing practices dictate testing the pH of each batch.